 Although much RAT activity appears to be government-directed, the existence of RAT toolkits makes network intrusion a task that anyone can perform.
-So, RAT and APT activity is not going to be limited to attacks on the military or high tech companies, security awareness is key to stop any security breaches of your networks.
+So, RAT and APT activities are not going to be limited to attacks on the military or high tech companies, security awareness is key to stop any security breaches of your networks.

 Have you experienced a network intrusion that resulted in damage or loss of data?
 Have you implemented an intrusion prevention strategy to head off the RAT problem?
 Leave a message in the Comments section below to share your experiences.